adeelch9/TronTelegramBot/README.md

 ## Contributing

- If you want others to contribute to your project, you can add a section on how to do so.
-This can include information on how to submit pull requests, report issues, and more.

-Here's an example of what your expanded README file could look like:

-## Contributing

 If you'd like to contribute to this project, please submit a pull request with your changes.
 You can also report any issues you encounter.

 Feel free to add or remove sections as necessary to fit your project's needs!